 Next, check the depth of tread on each tyre.
 Legally your tyres should have 1.6mm of continuous tread, but this can be tricky to check with eyes alone.
 The simplest solution is the 20p check, where you place the coin in the main tread channel at various points around your tyre.
 If you can see the outer band of the coin face at any point then your tyre tread is too narrow.

-However, this only gives you a rough guide to your tread depth and so we’d recommend using a tyre depth gauge instead or getting your tyres checked by the experts in our autocentres if you aren’t sure.
+However, this only gives you a rough guide to your tread depth and so we’d recommend using a tyre depth gauge instead or taking advantage of our Free Tyre Check at any Halfords autocentre if you want a second opinion.

 Underinflated and overinflated tyres can affect handling, so you should check they’re pumped up properly.
 If your tyre pressure is worryingly low, you’ll see the tell-tale bulge in your tyre.
 To be a little more scientific, a tyre pressure gauge will give you an accurate pressure reading.